Artwork by Ira Joel Haber

 She watches a few more minutes of the tape.
 She still can't tell which one's McNeil and which one's Lehrer, but she's leaning toward thinking Lawrence is wrong and that McNeil is the one who said, and no one can deny it, it's on tape, "Mondale's got a shot."

 But 1984 ends, and today comes back.
 She watches Lawrence sleep.
-She knows about him, that he's an old soul singer, seen better days, but doing alright now.
-He seldom tours, never records, had a couple of Grammy nominations (soul in the seventies, gospel in the eighties), and lives in Santa Monica because he likes the ocean.
+She knows about him: he's an old soul singer, seen better days, but doing alright now.
+He seldom tours, never records, had a couple of Grammy nominations (soul in the '70s, gospel in the '80s), and lives in Santa Monica because he likes the ocean.
 She knows his story, picking up some of it from Stella the apartment manager, who hasn't raised the rents in six years (not because of Stella's generosity but because of what Lawrence called "good old Commie rent control" one night, an hour past dusk, in the unlit laundry room).

 "What the HELL are you doing in my kitchen?"
 Lawrence slings an empty glass onto the floor.
 It shatters, like silverfish scurrying in fear of recognition.
 Rebecca shrieks.